phenixtax

 Proactively anticipate on changes in the business and outside the business and successfully communicate these changes to the concerning departments.
 Furthermore look after a correct implementation of these changes.

-• To ensure that Company’s indirect tax position is properly reflected in its indirect tax provision
+• To ensure that the Company’s indirect tax position is properly reflected in its indirect tax provision

 • Perform consolidation of indirect tax position in the financial statements and quarterly reporting of the group: